folio-org/folio-ansible/doc/ansible-roles.md

 GitHub.
 Depends on common, openjdk-8-jdk, and maven-3.
 *Note: this role is currently pinned to mod-users v0.1-mongo*

+## mod-users-data
+Sample data for the mod-users backend module.
+Depends on tenant-data.
+*Note: without a running Okapi instance with mod-users installed and enabled, this role will fail*

 ## mod-users-demo
 Installs and launches mod-users with persistent storage in a running Okapi instance.
 Depends on mod-users-build and mongodb-org.